 Please bring your own mobility aid.
 If you or your guest requires a wheelchair, scooter, or any assistive device to travel any distance, you must bring it with you.
 All devices are permitted in the stadium, but are not able to be stored at the stadium, and are not supplied by the university.
 Please be aware that there will be a decent amount of on-site travel required to move from campus parking to your seat in Camp Randall stadium.

 We reserve Lot 17 near Camp Randall for Accessible Parking.
 Requests for Lot 17 passes will be processed, and will be mailed out.
-If your party needs to request an accessible parking pass, please fill out the form below, and we will mail you a permit.
+If your party needs to request an accessible parking pass, we will be posting the intake form in February 2024.
 Please note that in addition to the special event accessible parking pass, you will need a DOT-issued ADA parking pass to enter Lot 17.

 To see other accessible parking options on campus, see here.
-Most campus lots are available and free to the public on the day of the ceremony[link forthcoming].
+Most campus lots are available and free to the public on the day of the ceremony.
 Free parking will be available at most lots during commencement weekend.
 In these lots, accessible parking spots are first come, first served, and beyond an ADA hangtag/placard, no additional special permit is required.

 On the day of Commencement, Monroe Street, near Gate 1 of Camp Randall, will be used as a drop-off and loading zone (no parking) for guests with limited mobility and accessibility needs.